 Usage¶

-line-oriented command interpreter is the intended user
+The guitab line-oriented command interpreter is the intended user

 interface.
 It is started by running the following from the command line: